gwcbi/Bioinformatic_workshops/README.md

 # GW CBI Workshops
 Welcome to the George Washington Computational Biology Institute's bioinformatic workshops page.
-Select one or more of the following 30 minute workshop modules and use the [workshop template](workshop_template.md) to set up a workshop.
+Select one or more of the following workshop modules and use the [workshop template](workshop_template.md) to set up a workshop.
+Workshop modules should take no more than 30 minutes to complete and include questions to make the attendee think about processes and a small amount of data.

 ## Modules:
 #### Understanding DNA and alignments